Tennessee bowl hopes alive with 14-3 win over Charlotte

 If Tennessee was hoping for a confidence-boosting offensive performance against a non-Power 5 opponent, the Vols didn’t find it against Charlotte (4-5).

-The Vols were limited to just 192 total yards and held scoreless through the final three quarters in equaling their season-low in points scored.
+The Vols were limited to just 192 total yards and equaled their season-low in points scored.

-Charlotte entered the game ranked sixth in the FBS in rushing defense (88.9 yards), and improved its standing.
+Charlotte entered the game ranked sixth in the FBS in rushing defense (88.9 yards), and improved its standing against an SEC opponent.
 The 49ers held the Vols to only 20 net rushing yards on 26 attempts for a 0.8 average per rush.
+Until UT’s final offensive drive in the fourth quarter, the Vols were in negative rushing yardage.

 “We didn’t make any explosive plays and we really struggled to be consistent running the football.
 That is not a good recipe for success,” Tennessee head coach Jeremy Pruitt said.
 “We did find a way to create a positive play on special teams and that probably was the difference in the ball game really.”

 But the early production wasn’t a sign of things to come as the Vols offense bogged down for the remainder of the game.
-UT had only 93 yards of total offense in the first half, including 0 rushing yards.
-Until UT’s final offensive drive in the fourth quarter, the Vols were in negative rushing yardage.
+The Vols had only 93 yards of total offense in the first half, including 0 rushing yards.
+Charlotte held its fourth straight opponent to 21 points or fewer.

 “I really thought we were able to control the line of scrimmage.
 I really wasn’t sure of that coming into the game.
 Our guys up front played really well, and I was really proud of the tackling in the open field,” Charlotte head coach Brad Lambert said.
 “That is thing you worry about playing against an SEC team.
 I thought they tackled well and did a nice job getting them behind the chains.”